para0x0dise/para0x0dise.github.io/_posts/Absurdities/2025-08-05-Absurdities-II.md

 I didn't find any reference to `ObpCallPreOperationCallbacks` inside `ObCreateHandle` which is weird instead found in `ObDuplicateObject`

+# Debugger Access
+As Adams mentioned, the debugging process typically begins with a call to [**`DebugActiveProcess`**](https://learn.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-debugactiveprocess), which instructs the debugger to attach to a target process by its PID.

+## DebugActiveProcess Under the Hood:
+Internally, it invokes a helper function—commonly referred to as ProcessIdToHandle—which attempts to obtain a handle to the target process using its process ID.
+This involves calling the `NtOpenProcess` syscall with the following desired access mask: `0xC3A`, which includes:

+- `PROCESS_VM_OPERATION`
+- `PROCESS_VM_READ`
+- `PROCESS_VM_WRITE`
+- `PROCESS_QUERY_INFORMATION`
+- `PROCESS_SUSPEND_RESUME`

+{% include my_figure.html src="/assets/images/Absurdities/Part-2/31-DebugActiveProcess.png" caption="Figure 28: DebugActiveProcess" %}

 # Kaspersky Internals: Callback Registration
 To begin analyzing Kaspersky's callbacks, we first need to identify where they are registered.
 This can be achieved through two primary methods: